Erik Bergman

+Biography

 Bergman was born in Nykarleby.
 He studied at the Sibelius Academy in Helsinki and afterwards with Heinz Tiessen in Berlin and with Wladimir Vogel in Ascona.
 Since 1963 he taught composition at the Sibelius Academy, besides working until 1978 as a choir conductor.
 Bergman is considered a pioneer of modern music in Finland.
 Because of his training he was considered as a representative of the avant-garde; he developed for example the twelve-tone techniques of Arnold Schoenberg learned from Wladimir Vogel.
 He composed song cycles, cantatas, pieces for piano and for organ, a guitar suite, a chamber concert for flute, clarinet, bass clarinet, violin, viola, cello, percussion and piano and further chamber works.
 His Requiem for a dead poet (1970) and Colori ed improvvisazioni for orchestra (1973) gave him international recognition.
 He is also known for his extensive choral output.
 His later works include concertos for cello, violin and trumpet.